 Co-owner and host Jeong Hoon Kim (Remember him?
 The tall, silky haired and rather inscrutable front-of-house host at Saketumi?) is pleased to bring one of his favorite dishes to the Cape Region.
 “These are not the Ramen noodles you buy in the store and throw into boiling water,” Kim warns.
 “We make these entirely from scratch with our own, proprietary recipe.
 We will serve the real thing.”
 The menu offers a selection of proteins to combine with your noodles, including chicken and beef.

 Kim made a huge impression on Saketumi’s customers, so much so that Saketumi owner Tammy Wang has partnered with him in this exciting ramen venture.
 This is a power duo if there ever was one.
-The decor is somewhat reminiscent of Tammy’s Saketumi and the signature hi-tech look of the Chipotle stores: austere, clean; almost industrial.
+The decor is somewhat reminiscent of a cross between Tammy’s Saketumi and the signature hi-tech/industrial look of the Chipotle stores: austere and clean.
 It’s hard to believe that it is the same space that housed the overly cramped and rather poorly managed Saladworks.
-I suspect that the future looks good for Miyagi Ramen Bar.
+The future looks good for Miyagi Ramen Bar.

 Click here to listen to the podcast of Kim and Tammy on the Saturday, 7/22 Sip & Bite Show.